 Symptoms of Bed Bug Injuries

 Bed bug bite effects can reach far beyond mere bite marks on the body.
 Many victims will experience itching, pain, or anxiety for months following the initial bites, along with other forms of mental anguish or financial repercussions.
-Defendants in these cases have included hotel owners, management, staff, and their insurance providers.
+Defendants in these cases have included hotel owners, management, staff, and possibly even their insurance providers.

 Collecting Evidence of Infestation

 If you believe you have been the victim of bed bug bites in a hotel, one of the first steps you should take is to collect as much evidence of an infestation as possible.
 This can include collecting a bug that you found in the room, which you are more likely to find under the sheets, between the box spring and the mattress, behind the bed, and around the headboard.
 You should also check any couches or chairs in the room.

 Take photographs of the room before you leave, including close-up shots of dead or live bugs or evidence of their presence, along with wider shots that cover the entire room.
 Evidence of bed bugs could include eggs that appear as small round specks, sheddings, and rust-colored or black fecal spots on bedding.
 Also, take photographs of your bite marks as proof that you were bitten.